divya04-hue/bamoe9-k8s/README.md

 1. Check the Postgres setup and the 'keycloak' and 'bamoe' databases

-to.
+a.
 Login to the PGAdmin console with username 'admin@example.com' and password 'admin' http://minikube:45200/

 b.
 Expand the 'Servers' group and enter password 'myPgPassword'